The Notebook: Filming

-The Notebook was filmed mostly on location in South Carolina, in late 2002 and early 2003, as well as the wintery battlefield just outside Montreal.
-Production offices for the film were set up at the old Charleston Naval Base in North Charleston.
+The Notebook was filmed mostly on location in South Carolina, as well as the wintery battlefield just outside Montreal.
+Production offices for the film were set up at the old Charleston Naval Shipyard in North Charleston.

-Much of the film's plot takes place in and around Seabrook Island, an actual town which is one of the South Carolina "sea islands".
-It is located 20 mi southwest of Charleston, South Carolina.
-However, none of the filming took place in the Seabrook area.
-The house that Noah is seen fixing up is a private residence at Wadmalaw Island, South Carolina, which is another "sea island" locality situated 10 mi closer to Charleston.
-The house was not actually in a dilapidated state at any time, but it was made to look that way by special effects in the first half of the film.
-Contrary to the suggestion in the film's dialogue, neither the house nor the Seabrook area was home to South Carolina Revolutionary hero Francis Marion, whose plantation was actually located some distance northwest of Charleston.
+Much of the film's plot takes place in and around Seabrook Island, an actual town which is one of the South Carolina "sea island" localities, located 20 mi southwest of Charleston.
+None of the filming took place in the Seabrook area, however, and instead utilized the surrounding areas.
+Specifically, the house that Noah is seen fixing up is a private residence at Wadmalaw Island, another locality situated 10 mi closer to Charleston.
+The house was not actually in a dilapidated state at the time and instead was made to look that way by special effects.
+Contrary to the suggestion in the film's dialogue, neither the house nor the Seabrook area was home to South Carolina Revolutionary hero Francis Marion, whose plantation was actually located northwest of Charleston.
 The Boone Hall Plantation served as Allie's summer house.